Fitting $f(Q,T)$ gravity models with a $\Lambda$CDM limit using H(z) and Pantheon data: Models

+With $a=-1/G_N$, $b, c, d$ parameters and $m, n$ fixed values for the exponents. {We choose this form of $f(Q,T)$ because it allows us to include a cosmological constant with $d = -(2\Lambda)/G_N$, it includes a $T^m$ term that accounts for deviations from $f(Q)$ to $f(Q,T)$, and it considers a $Q^{n+1}$ term that along with the $T^m$ term representing deviations from $\Lambda$CDM}.\\

-with $a=-1/G_N$, $b, c, d$ parameters and $m, n$ fixed values for the exponents.
-In this paper, we will study the cases with $n=-2$ because it gives a quadratic equation of the Hubble parameter where the right branch is easy to choose, and $m=1$ since these exponents of $T$ give linear equations of $\rho$ and $p$.
-Different values of $n$ and $m$ would require careful algebraic treatment to solve second, third or higher-order equations of $H(z)$ and $\rho, p$ and choose the right branches.
+In this paper, we only studied expressions with $n=-2$ because they give quadratic equations of the Hubble parameter $H(z)$.
+Therefore, {the solution gives two branches of $H(z)$.
+As we will see, the positive branch predicts a late-time accelerated expansion while the negative one predicts a decelerating universe that is inconsistent with observational data}.
+We will also consider only $m=1,2$ because these exponents of $T$ give linear and quadratic equations of $\rho$ and $p$ \cite{ayuso2021observational}.
+Different values of $n$ and $m$ would require a careful algebraic treatment to solve third or higher-order equations of $H(z)$ and $\rho, p$.
+Thus, the branch of $H(z)$ that correctly describes the cosmic acceleration is difficult to find as an $n$th order equation would have $n$ branches of $H(z)$.